Alfresco/docs-activiti-enterprise/docs/architecture/arch-platform.md

 ---

 # Platform services
-Platform services are those that are deployed into a single Kubernetes namespace and are used by Activiti Enterprise to manage applications and services across the entire deployment, irrespective of how many individual applications are deployed.
+Platform services are those Services that are deployed into a single Kubernetes namespace and are used by Activiti Enterprise to manage applications and services across the entire deployment, irrespective of how many individual applications are deployed.

 ## Modeling service
 The modeling service contains the backend functionality required for the [Alfresco Modeling Application](../modeling/README.md) to run.
 It requires an instance of [Alfresco Community Edition](#alfresco-community-edition) deployed with it for storing project and model definitions that the [deployment service](#deployment-service) uses to deploy projects.